DEMOCRACY SCHOOL

 Robert Litterman is a founding partner of Kepos Capital; a New York City based systematic global macro firm, and the Chairman of the Kepos Capital Risk Committee.
 Prior to joining Kepos Capital in 2010, Dr. Litterman enjoyed a 23-year career at Goldman Sachs & Co., where he served in research, risk management, investments and thought leadership roles.
 He oversaw the Quantitative Investment Strategies Group in the Asset Management division.

-Dr. Litterman is currently on the board of the Niskanen Center, Robert Wood Johnson Foundation, Ceres, World Wildlife Fund, Woodwell Climate Research Center, and the Climate Leadership Council (CLC), where he serves as co-chair of the Board.
+Robert is currently on the board of the Niskanen Center, Robert Wood Johnson Foundation, Ceres, World Wildlife Fund, Woodwell Climate Research Center, and the Climate Leadership Council (CLC), where he serves as co-chair of the Board.
 PCAST (President's Council of Advisors on Science and Technology), UCAR (University Corporation for Atmospheric Research), and the Climate-related Financial Risk Advisory Committee (CFRAC) of the Financial Stability Oversight Council.

 Position Statement